When a collection of Carrolup artworks came home to Nyungar country in 2013, a unique and precious resource was returned to Western Australia.

 Lost overseas for more than 60 years, the exquisite artworks by young children of the Stolen Generations offer a rare glimpse into the lived experiences of Aboriginal children during a dark chapter of our past, when systemic racism and discrimination tore Indigenous families and culture apart.

-Curtin University is now embarking upon an ambitious project to create a permanent, protective home for these artworks that will become a centre for truth-telling, healing and reconciliation in perpetuity.
+Curtin University is embarking on a project to create a dedicated home for these artworks that will become a centre for truth-telling, healing and reconciliation.

 Aboriginal and Torres Strait Islander people are warned that photographs/videos on this page may contain images of deceased persons, which may cause sadness or distress.

 During the 1940s, Aboriginal children were detained at the Carrolup Native Settlement, where a remarkable talent in art emerged.

 We seek to establish a dedicated and easily accessible home to honour the significance of the Carrolup artworks and the story they embody.

 There are many ways to walk with us on this truth-telling journey.

 Find out more about our educational and community programs.